verdaux/BookNotes/Conversations/Work.md

 - [ ] That tone won't get us anywhere.
 Let's find the one that will.
 - [ ] Care more about than your inbox
 - [ ] Manufactured urgencies are a control mechanism
+- [ ] That sounds urgent.
+When did we first know about it?